usdot-jpo-ode/jpo-cvdp/README.md

 #### RPM Debug
 If the RPM_DEBUG environment variable is set to true, debug messages will be logged to a file by the RedactionPropertiesManager class.
 This will allow developers to see whether the environment variable is set, whether the file was found and whether a non-zero number of redaction fields were loaded in.

+## Build & Exec Script
+The [`build_and_exec.sh`](./build_and_exec.sh) script can be used to build a tagged image of the PPM, run the container & enter it with an interactive shell.
+This script can be used to test the PPM in a standalone environment.

 ## Some Notes
 - The tests for this project can be run after compilation by running the "ppm_tests" executable.
 - When manually compiling with WSL, librdkafka will sometimes not be recognized.
 This can be resolved by utilizing the provided dev environment.